Financial-Times/o-forms/README.md

 #### Password input

-To create a password input use a [single input](#single-input-fields) field structure, with a `o-forms-input--password` modifier class on the `o-forms-input` element and an input type of `type="password"`.
+To create a password input use a [single input](#single-input-fields) field structure, with an `o-forms-input--password` modifier class on the `o-forms-input` element and an input type of `type="password"`.

 ```html
 <label class="o-forms-field">